 How to Cook Hearts of Palm

 Hearts of palm are usually sold jarred or canned.
 Before they are opened, they can be stored at room temperature.
-Once opened, they can be resealed and stored in the fridge for about a week before they start to get a bit mushy and past their prime.
+Once opened, they can be resealed and stored in the fridge for about a week before they become a bit mushy and past their prime.
+The same goes for hearts of palm pasta or riced hearts of palm.
 Check the expiration date on the can or jar.

 Hearts of Palm Salad